NVIDIA/aistore/docs/cli/object.md

 Read unpacked content from STDIN and put it into bucket `mybucket` with name `img-unpacked`.

-Note that content is put in chunks what can have a slight overhead.
+Note that content is put in chunks that can have a slight overhead.
 `--chunk-size` allows for controlling the chunk size - the bigger the chunk size the better performance (but also higher memory usage).

 ```bash